elatov/elatov.github.io/_posts/2012-04-09-error-updating-chromium-on-freebsd-8-2-p6.md

 	moxz:~>sudo portupgrade -a

-If you want to you can setup gcc 4.6 to be your default compiler, you can do that by following the instructions at [Using newer version of GCC and binutils with the FreeBSD Ports Collection](http://www.freebsd.org/doc/en_US.ISO8859-1/articles/custom-gcc/article.html)
+If you want to you can setup gcc 4.6 to be your default compiler, you can do that by following the instructions at this [Commit](http://svnweb.freebsd.org/base/head/UPDATING?r1=255348&r2=255347&pathrev=255348)

 You would then then recompile all the ports just in case.
 This can be done by running the following: